StephenDataStax/dsbank-coreandsearch/README.md

 Once search is enabled, the query flexibility increases greatly.
 We can now search on any part of the record.
 To leverage search use the solr_query predicate as part of the where clause.

-To search for all of Betty's transactions at Macys in Atlanta:
+To search for all of Betty's transactions at Macys in West Palm Beach.
+This is use a fuzzy search for West Palm Beach:

-`select * from dsbank.transactions where solr_query = 'merchant:Macys location:Atlanta';`
+`select * from dsbank.transactions where solr_query = 'merchant:Macys location:west*';`

 To search all of Betty's cancelled transactions: